great-expectations/great_expectations/docs/docusaurus/docs/contributing/contributing_overview.md

 id: contributing
 ---

-To contribute to Great Expectations documentation or code, refer to one of the following resources:
+To contribute to Great Expectations documentation or code, see one of the following resources:

 - To request a documentation change, or a change that doesn't require local testing, see the [README](https://github.com/great-expectations/great_expectations/tree/contributing-and-style-readme/docs) in the `docs` repository.